-The right wake-up light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
-We've tested and ranked five of the very best to help you get every day off to the best possible start.
+The best wake-up light can be a game-changer, getting your morning off to a better start and improving your mood all day.
+We've tested and ranked a selection of the top models to help you get every day off to the best possible start.

 Traditional alarm clocks wake you up with a start; a disorientating experience that can put you in a bad mood that lasts all day.
 But wakeup lights do so much more pleasantly; by slowly increasing the level of light in your room, thus mimicking the rising of the sun.
 The slow build-up of light tells your body to reduce the production of sleep hormones such as melatonin and increase wakeful hormones like cortisol.